PoisotLab/EcologicalNetworks.jl/README.md

 # EcologicalNetwork.jl

 This `julia` package provides a common interface to analyze all types of data on ecological networks.
 It is designed to be general, easy to expand, and work on bipartite/unipartite as well as deterministic/quantitative/probabilistic networks.
+The development version is compatible with `julia` 0.6.

 [![Join the chat at https://gitter.im/PoisotLab/EcologicalNetwork.jl](https://badges.gitter.im/PoisotLab/EcologicalNetwork.jl.svg)](https://gitter.im/PoisotLab/EcologicalNetwork.jl?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 You can read more about the selection of measures in:

-> Delmas, E. et al. Analyzing ecological networks of species interactions. bioRxiv 112540 (2017). doi:10.1101/112540
+> Delmas, E. et al. Analyzing ecological networks of species interactions.
+> bioRxiv 112540 (2017). doi:10.1101/112540

 and about probabilistic networks in:

 > Poisot, T. et al. The structure of probabilistic networks.
-Methods in Ecology and Evolution 7, 303–312 (2016). doi: 10.1111/2041-210X.12468
+Methods in Ecology
+> and Evolution 7, 303–312 (2016). doi: 10.1111/2041-210X.12468

 ## Getting started